datalayer/jupyter-kernel-client/README.md

 ## Usage

 Check you have a Jupyter Server with ipykernel running somewhere.
-You can install those packages using:
+You can install those packages with the following command.

 ```bash
 pip install jupyter-server ipykernel